nituchao/latest_arxiv_analyze_ai/README.md

 | ---- | ---- | ---- | ---- | ---- | ---- | ---- |

 ## RSS
-The lastest arxiv papers analyzed by AI will be updated daily:
+You can subscribe to the latest papers using an RSS reader daily:

 <a href="https://nituchao.github.io/latest_arxiv_analyze_ai/arxiv_papers_data/rss.xml" target="_blank">RSS</a> | <a href="https://nituchao.github.io/latest_arxiv_analyze_ai/arxiv_papers_data/atom.xml" target="_blank">ATOM</a>

 ## Markdown
-The lastest arxiv papers analyzed by AI will be updated daily:
+You can subscribe to the latest papers using an Markdown reader daily:

 [20250622](arxiv_papers_data/arxiv_papers_20250622_analyzed_Chinese.md) - 5 arxiv papers